dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
  you know
-for most miners actually athyrium isn't it isn't too complicated to start mining athyrium other other ones out there can be complex but you know depending on if you're going to mine with n AMD chipset or a nvidia chipset AMD really is the
+for most miners actually ethereum isn't it too complicated to start mining ethereum other other ones out there can be complex but you know depending on if you're going to mine with n AMD chipset or a nvidia chipset AMD really is the